-This striking fibreglass chimpanzee bust commemorates the life of an Ape, given dignity and acclaim in death with the status of a high-ranking statesman or famed person.
-3 metres high, the piece of art encourages us to reflect upon prevailing attitudes towards these relatives with whom we share in excess of 98% of our DNA and the lingering anxiety with our evolutionary past.
+This striking fibreglass chimpanzee bust commemorates the life of an Ape, given dignity and acclaim in death through the status of a high-ranking statesman or famed person.
+Three metres high, the sculpture encourages us to reflect upon prevailing attitudes towards our simian relatives with which we share more than 98% of our DNA, and the lingering anxiety with our evolutionary past.

 Acquired as part of Bird in Hand’s 20th anniversary celebrations.

 Gerben’s flawless graphic execution combines chrome, aluminium and reclaimed wood, to evoke a multitude of emotional and aesthetic responses from the viewer – the eternal circle of life and love, its strength and longevity expressed in the choice of materials.

-Building on Bird in Hand’s ongoing support of the arts, artist James Cochran (aka Jimmy C) best known for his urban narrative paintings, was commissioned to create a contemporary and unique interpretation of Da Vinci’s infamous Last Supper painting.
+Building on Bird in Hand’s ongoing support of the arts, artist James Cochran (aka Jimmy C), best known for his urban narrative paintings, was commissioned to create a contemporary and unique interpretation of Da Vinci’s infamous Last Supper painting.